AE Program Educational Objectives

 - Graduates will continue to develop professionally by pursuing advanced study if they so desire.

-- Graduates will continue to develop professionally by undertaking leadership roles in their communities and/or professions.
+- Graduates will continue to develop professionally by pursuing leadership roles in their communities and/or professions.

 AE Student Outcomes